Poison the Well (band): Unreleased splits and Distance Makes the Heart Grow Fonder reissue (2000–2002)

 In August 2000, Poison the Well announced that a split 7-inch vinyl was in development for release through a one-off deal with Pennsylvania-based record label Surprise Attack Records and Georgia-based record label Jawk Records.
 The band sharing the split was originally meant to be their touring mates Twelve Tribes and Poison the Well recorded two exclusive songs in early October 2000: "Sticks and Stones Never Made Sense" and a cover of The Smashing Pumpkins' "Today".
 These were the band's first recordings played in Drop C tuning and to feature their new bassist Mike Gordillo.
-By November 2000, the split, which had been scheduled for release in December 2000, had been pushed back to late January–early February 2001 and Twelve Tribes was replaced by Florida-based band A New Kind of American Saint.
+By November 2000, the split, which had been scheduled for release in December 2000, had been pushed back to late January to early February 2001 and Twelve Tribes was replaced by Florida-based band A New Kind of American Saint.
 Poison the Well had been touring with A New Kind of American Saint's guitarist Michael Peters the month prior.

 The second release with Undecided Records was to be another split 7-inch, this one with Eighteen Visions.
 The split for Undecided Records was to feature a Metallica cover from each of the bands as part of the record label's Crush 'Em All series, which had already seen a split by Shai Hulud and BoySetsFire released as Volume 1 in March 2000.
 The series was also planning other splits for Indecision and Walls of Jericho (Volume 2), Today Is the Day and Supermachiner (Volume 4) and Disembodied (Volume 5); Poison the Well and Eighteen Visions were to be the third release in the series with a tentative release date for the summer of 2001.
 In January 2001, the Crush 'Em All series switched from 7-inch vinyl to compact discs.
 Poison the Well planned to record a cover of Metallica's "...And Justice for All", but due to complications with Trustkill Records, were unable to record it and their split with Eighteen Visions was shelved.

 Poison the Well's split for Surprise Attack Records and Jawk Records was also going through delays.
 Although both Poison the Well and A New Kind of American Saint had recorded their songs, Trustkill Records was unhappy that Poison the Well would be releasing new and original material on another record label.
 Trustkill Records originally wanted both songs, "Sticks and Stones Never Made Sense" and their cover of The Smashing Pumpkins' "Today", to appear on their forthcoming sophomore full-length (which later took shape as Tear from the Red).
 On February 11, 2001, it was announced that an agreement had been struck with Trustkill Records but that it could not be released until after Poison the Well's new album was out (i.e. not until later in 2002), leading A New Kind of American Saint to drop off the project.